SOFTS-Cocoa futures climb on tight supplies; coffee falls

 SUGAR

-* Dealers said the focus was beginning to return to supportive fundamentals after price weakness linked to turmoil in the banking sector this week.
+* Dealers said turmoil in the banking sector this week had helped put the market on the defensive.

-* Concern about diminishing prospects for production in the European Union and countries including India, Thailand and China continued to underpin the market.
+* Concern about diminishing prospects for production in the European Union and countries including India, Thailand and China, however, continued to underpin the market.

+* Indian mills have produced 28.2 million tonnes of sugar since the current season began on Oct.
+1, down 1% year on year, the Indian Sugar Mills Association said on Friday.

 (( nigel.hunt@thomsonreuters.com; +44 (0) 7990 561421; Reuters Messaging: nigel.hunt.thomsonreuters.com@reuters.net))